pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/charizard-route/README.md

 - Swap TM32 for []G[], toss all but 4
 - Swap moon stone below for j, toss all but 7
 - Walk up 2, down 1, face up to fight sabrina
-- Stomp x4
+- Flamethrower x4

 ## Koga

 - Hold down to exit Sabrina's gym, then walk to Koga's gym
 - Use Elixir/Max Elixir, CANCEL to koga, fight from the bottom
-- Stomp x4
+- Flamethrower x4

 ## Erika